 The Anti-Corruption Commission (ACC) on Thursday filed a case against former Chief Justice Surendra Kumar Sinha on charges of taking allocation of a plot in Uttara from Rajdhani Unnayan Kartripakkha (RAJUK) through influencing and abusing his power.

-The anti-graft body also found that the former Chief Justice also constructed a nine-storey building on the plot of RAJUK through spending Tk 7.14 crore which was amassed illegally.
+The anti-graft body also found that the former Chief Justice also constructed a nine-story building on the plot of RAJUK through spending Tk 7.14 crore including price of the plot which was amassed illegally.